-- A. In the case of any discharge in violation of this Ordinance, including any slug discharges the industrial user shall immediately notify the District, The notification shall include: - 1.
+- A. In the case of any discharge in violation of this Ordinance, including any slug discharges the industrial user shall immediately notify the District.
+The notification shall include: - 1.
 Date, time, location and duration of the discharge; - 2.
 Type of waste including concentration and volume; and - 3.
-Any corrective actions taken by the user. - B. Within five days following such a discharge the user shall submit a written report describing the cause of the discharge and the measures that will be taken by the user to prevent similar future discharges. - C. Such notification shall not relieve the user of any expense, loss, damage, or other liability resulting from the discharge. - Section 10.5 MONITORING OF INDUSTRIAL DISCHARGES.
+Any corrective actions taken by the user.

+- B. Within five days following such a discharge the user shall submit a written report describing the cause of the discharge and the measures that will be taken by the user to prevent similar future discharges. - C. Such notification shall not relieve the user of any expense, loss, damage, or other liability resulting from the discharge. - Section 10.5 MONITORING OF INDUSTRIAL DISCHARGES.
 The District may require monitoring and reporting of any industrial discharge to the public system if the District believes that the discharge has harmed or has the potential for harming the public system. - Section 10.6 PRETREATMENT.
 Industrial dischargers may be required to pretreat such wastes, if the District determines pretreatment is necessary to protect the wastewater treatment facilities or prevent the discharge of incompatible pollutants.
-In that event, such person shall provide at his expense such pretreatment or processing facilities as may be determined necessary to render wastes acceptable to admission to the public system. - Section 10.7 GREASE, OIL & SAND INTERCEPTORS.
-Grease, oil and sand interceptors shall be provided in accordance with applicable unit of government and state plumbing code requirements and when, in the opinion of the District, they are necessary for the proper handling of liquid wastes containing floatable grease in amounts in excess of those specified in this Ordinance, or any flammable wastes, sand or other harmful ingredients; except that such interceptors shall not be required for private living quarters or dwelling units.
-All interceptors shall be of the type and capacity approved by the District, and shall be located as to be readily and easily accessible for cleaning and inspection.
-In maintaining these interceptors, the owner shall be responsible for the proper removal and disposal by appropriate means of the captured material and shall maintain accurate records of the dates, type of material, means of disposal, and location of disposal.
-Such records shall be readily available for review by the District. - Section 10.8 DISTRICT APPROVAL.
+In that event, such person shall provide at his expense such pretreatment or processing facilities as may be determined necessary to render wastes acceptable to admission to the public system. - Section 10.7 DISTRICT APPROVAL.
 Plans, specifications and any other pertinent information relating to proposed flow equalization, pretreatment or grease and/or sand interceptor facilities shall be submitted for review and approval of the District prior to the start of their construction if the effluent from such facilities is to be discharged into the public system and the District requests plans to review.
 No construction of such facilities shall commence until said approval has been granted.